 Momma always told me don’t go over to people’s houses when they first get off work, to let them unwind.
 Well, that’s good advice and it applies here as well.

-If you know your dude works hard, don’t hit him with a list of chores to do when he walks through the door.
-That’s doesn’t sound like he’s appreciated.
+If you know your dude works hard, don’t hit him with a list of chores to do when he walks through the door or complain about your day.
+That doesn’t sound like he’s appreciated.
 Give the man some space to relax and actually “come home.”

 4. Help Him Relax